ericlenio/scrash/README.md

 of this project.
 By default, the server picks the profile that matches the username of the server daemon process.

+# Vim
+Put any desired vimrc settings in `./profile/MYPROFILE/vimrc` and they will be used for all vim sessions.
+If you want to use scrash's OS clipboard integration then add this to your vimrc file:

+    set runtimepath+=$SCR_VIMRUNTIME

+Copying to the OS clipboard is achieved by calling call function `ScrSetClipboard`; pasting from the clipboard is achieved with function `ScrPasteClipboard`.
+I like to use ctrl-c to copy whatever is currently highlighted in Visual mode, and ctrl-v to paste, like this:

+    vnoremap <c-c> y:call ScrSetClipboard()<cr>
+    map <c-v> :call ScrPasteClipboard()<cr>

 # Testing
 Test cases are found in `./tests/*.test`, and they are just bash scripts that get executed with shell option `set -o errexit` enabled, meaning that if any